qvl/ghbackup/README.md

 Embarrassing simple Github backup tool

-    Usage: gh-backup githubname backupdir
+    Usage: gh-backup name directory

-    githubname  github user or organization name to get the repositories from backupdir   directory path to save the repositories to
+      name       github user or organization name to get the repositories from directory  directory path to save the repositories to

       -verbose
             print progress information

 ## Install